Aloe Aristata Care: How to Grow Lace Aloe

 Aristaloe Aristata Care

-Aloe aristata is easy to grow but if you want it to thrive, it’s vital to give it attention.
+Aloe aristata, torch plant is easy to grow but if you want it to thrive, it’s vital to give it attention.
 These plants are ideal indoor succulents.

 Light & Temperature